How principals can boost teacher morale and motivation

 5. Lead by example

 The educational landscape is constantly evolving.
-As a school leader, consider the ways that you can consistently model how to be an instructional leader.
+As school or district leaders, consider the ways that you can consistently model how to be an instructional leader.
 Take a human-centered design thinking approach, and do regular empathy work where you visit classrooms and observe.
 Take it all in: What’s working?
 What is unique?
 What is impactful?
 Your visits will also illustrate to your staff and the student body that you are interested in and invested in their day-to-day work.

 It’s likely that you have a wealth of experience and expertise on your staff.
 Find ways to showcase those exemplars to celebrate their efforts and provide peer-to-peer learning opportunities: